Jairo Ramos Gizzi

-Jairo Ramos Gizzi [hy'-ro/rah'-mos/yeet'-se] (born 21 July 1971) is a Venezuela-born Italian baseball first baseman.
+Jairo Rafael Ramos Gizzi [hy'-ro/rah'-mos/yeet'-se] (born 21 July 1971) is a Venezuela-born Italian former professional baseball first baseman.
 Ramos bats and throws left-handed.
-He currently plays for the T & A San Marino club of the Italian Baseball League.
+He last played for the T & A San Marino club of the Italian Baseball League.

+Career

 As a member of the Italy national baseball team, Ramos competed in the 2004 Summer Olympics and won the 2010 European Baseball Championship.